vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/23_IN_THE_EDITORIAL_CHAIR.md

 But Mr. Tilak soon realised that it is not seed, lavishly sown that bears fruit, but the seed that is carefully put under the earth.
-This made him take into consider- ation the intellectual level of his readers.
-He put him- self the question " Whom do I write for ?" and it was got long before he gave himself the correct answer. uince then, his writings and speeches tended more and more to simplicity, without losing an iota of vigour.
+This made him take into consider###ation the intellectual level of his readers.
+He put him###self the question " Whom do I write for ?" and it was got long before he gave himself the correct answer. uince then, his writings and speeches tended more and more to simplicity, without losing an iota of vigour.

-The equipment which he brought to bear on his edi- torial work was indeed, extremely rare, not only in this country but in any other.
+The equipment which he brought to bear on his edi###torial work was indeed, extremely rare, not only in this country but in any other.
 Possessed of a profound knowledge of the law, he did not care what restrictions the Government put on the freedom of the Press.
 He was prepared, he used to say, to convey his message under any rigours imposed by the law.
-Only the Bureau- cracy must adhere to the compact and must not shuffle its position again and again and try to seek new meaning into the definition of sedition every time, by straining its words and distorting their import and significance.
+Only the Bureau###cracy must adhere to the compact and must not shuffle its position again and again and try to seek new meaning into the definition of sedition every time, by straining its words and distorting their import and significance.

-His complete mastery over the Sanskrit language and literature, Vedic and post-Vedic, classical and philoso- phical, enabled him not only to form a style at once simple
+His complete mastery over the Sanskrit language and literature, Vedic and post-Vedic, classical and philoso###phical, enabled him not only to form a style at once simple